drm-slac/bsas-sc/README.md

 ## simulatorApp

-This App contains a couple of useful simulators.
+This App contains a few useful simulators.

 ### `ioc-sim-scalar`